Frequently Asked Questions

 Why is this happening?

-The partnership would support SYHA to improve our finances, so we can continue to provide good-quality, well-maintained homes, and support for people to settle and live well in their community.
+The partnership will support SYHA to improve our finances, so we can continue to provide good-quality, well-maintained homes, and support for people to settle and live well in their community.
 PfP and SYHA will also learn from each other by sharing skills, knowledge and resources.

 PfP have committed to…